luckydonald/pytg/README.md

     ```shell
     sudo python setup.py install
     ```
     - The dependency "DictObject" should be installed automatically by this.
-If not, it is available on PyPI
+If not, it is available on PyPI:
      ```sudo pip install DictObject```
+    - Same goes for "luckydonaldUtils":
+     ```sudo pip install luckydonald-utils```

  Done.